 July 18, 2017

 Dogs and people are an interesting mix of elements.
-Yes, dogs are human’s best friend.
+Yes, dogs are human’s best friends.
 We all know that.
 Having had several dogs it is fairly easy to spot different kinds of owners.
-My favorite kind of owners are those who do not teach their dogs tricks, or train them for hunting or protection, but have them as companions, and treat them as family.
+My favorite kind of owners is those who do not teach their dogs tricks or train them for hunting or protection but have them as companions and treat them like family.